elamaran619/amazon-quicksight-user-guide/doc_source/parameters-filtering-by.md

    For fields with other data types, choose **Select a parameter** and then choose your parameter from the list\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/parameters-add-to-filter-text.png)
+**Note**
+Parameters that can hold multiple values must use equal or not equal as the comparison type\.

 1. Choose **Apply** to save your changes\.